 Q: Why did my insurance company send me a questionnaire?

 A: Insurance companies may need to gather additional information from policyholders before processing payments.
-Most of the time, they are reviewing for possible pre-existing conditions or to see if services were related to an accident.
+Most of the time, they are reviewing for possible pre-existing conditions, to see if services were related to an accident, or most commonly, to verify that you don’t have other insurance that should pay the claim.
 It is important that you return the information as soon as possible, in order for your claim to be processed.

 Q: How do I know if my services require prior authorization from my insurance company?